thenickdude/PlanC/Readme.md

 Plan C supports restoring from backup archives where the backup target was a Computer or Folder.
 Backups sent to Friends probably have additional encryption that I have not examined.

-It doesn't support backups encrypted with a ["custom key"](https://support.code42.com/CrashPlan/4/Configuring/Security_Encryption_and_password_options), but could probably be extended to do so.

 It doesn't support restoring device files (sockets, etc.) or file resource forks (Mac, Windows).

-It doesn't support restoring file metadata like permissions and modification times.
+It doesn't support restoring file metadata like permissions.

 ## Using Plan C